antrea-io/antrea/docs/design/ovs-pipeline.md

 ```

 Flows 1-2 match packets originating from local Pods and destined for the transport IP of remote Nodes, and then forward
-them to table [L2ForwardingCalc] to bypass the Pod-to-Node traffic from Egress SNAT. `ToGatewayRegMark` is loaded,
+them to table [L2ForwardingCalc] to bypass Egress SNAT. `ToGatewayRegMark` is loaded, indicating that the output port
-indicating that the output port of the packets is the local Antrea gateway.
+of the packets is the local Antrea gateway.

-Flow 3 matches packets originating from local Pods and destined for the Service CIDR, and then forwards them to table
+Flow 3 matches packets originating from local Pods and destined for the Services listed in the option
-[L2ForwardingCalc] to bypass the Pod-to-Service traffic from Egress SNAT.
-Similar to flows 1-2, `ToGatewayRegMark` is
+`antreaProxy.skipServices`, and then forwards them to table [L2ForwardingCalc] to bypass Egress SNAT.
+Similar to flows
-also loaded.
+1-2, `ToGatewayRegMark` is also loaded.

+The packets, matched by flows 1-3, are forwared to this table by flow 8 in table [L3Forwarding], as they are classified
+as part of traffic destined for the external network.
+However, these packets are not intended to undergo Egress SNAT.
+Consequently, flows 1-3 are used to bypass Egress SNAT for these packets.

 Flow 4 match packets originating from local Pods selected by the sample [Egress egress-client], whose SNAT IP is configured
 on a remote Node, which means that the matched packets should be forwarded to the remote Node through a tunnel.
 Before